 Student judicial records are confidential and are maintained separately from official academic records.
-Judicial records are maintained for six years from date of the incident, at which time they are destroyed.
+Judicial records are maintained for six years after the academic year in which the violation occurred.
 To inspect their record, a student should make an appointment with the clerk of the SJB.
 Students will have access to all official records and correspondence in the file.
 Except as required by law, information from the file cannot be released without the student's permission.